Click to toggle navigation menu.

 < BACK

-By Ryan Windt | Head of Growth Marketing | Updated April 2026
+By Ryan Windt | Head of Growth Marketing | Updated May 2026

 Most business owners encounter cyber insurance for the first time when a client contract requires it, when a broker mentions it at renewal, or after a breach that their existing coverage did not address.
-This post explains what cyber insurance actually is, what it covers, what it does not cover, and what you need to know before you buy a policy.
+This post explains what cyber insurance actually is, what it covers, what it does not cover, what it costs, and what you need to know before you buy a policy.

 Why Standard Business Insurance Does Not Cover Cyber Incidents